cyrusfu/Data-scientist-python-datacamp/Introduction-to-Python/Python-basics.md

        True
        True
        True

+Python script:

+       # bool convert to int
+       a = True
+       print(int(a))

+       # bool convert to float
+       print(float(a))

+       # bool convert to str
+       print(str(a))

+Ipythonshell:

+       1
+       1.0
+       True

 **Conclusion: Int, str and float can convert to bool, and the output is the same, it always return True for this convert.
+Also bool can convert into int, float and bool.
+(True will return 1 or 1.0 when convert to int and float.
+Flase will return 0 or 0.0 for them.)**

+**1.8.3 Can we convert character str to int and floar or bool?

+Python script:

+       # Convert str to int, float and bool
+       a = 'a'
+       int(a)
+       float(a)
+       bool(a)
+IPthonshell:

+       Traceback (most recent call last):
+       File "<stdin>", line 3, in <module>
+       int(a)
+       ValueError: invalid literal for int() with base 10: 'a'

+       Traceback (most recent call last):
+        File "<stdin>", line 3, in <module>
+       float(a)
+       ValueError: could not convert string to float: 'a' True

+**Conclustion: We can not convert character str to int and float, but can convert to bool and the result is True.